-The AGM battery dirty secret is there is only enough electrolyte to be able to last the warranty period usually 3 to 5 years - if that long even..
+The AGM battery dirty secret is there is only enough electrolyte to be able to last the warranty period in some cases only 18 months.- if that long even..
 See https://batteryuniversity.com/learn/article/absorbent_glass_mat_agm and https://en.wikipedia.org/wiki/Lead%E2%80%93acid_battery and https://www.knowyourparts.com/technical-resources/blog/three-misconcepti...

 Simply put the glass mat dries out and it looses CCA and RC and is harder to take a charge.
 Assuming it has not been abused by overcharging simply open it and fill it with battery acid..
 Either drill a hole and then cap it with a rubber plug - or actually most AGM batteries actually simply have caps covered with a hiding strip.
 Life will return to the battery like new.
 It may take a few days for the acid to leech all the way to the center of the mat which is tightly compressed against the electrode plates, and the charge cycles will bring it there.
 If you check the fluid level in a few days - it may have dropped due to this soak in - meaning - yes - the mat was dried out.
 Just top it off over the plate structure again with acid.